maker-ATOM/Python-ROS/README.md

 This repository contains self learning and understanding of Robot Operating System.

-**Note**: pubsub, srvcli, node_parameters, custom_interface, actionsrvcli, tf2_tutorial are ROS2 packages and custom_interface contains custom rosmsg to represent a  Adjacency list used in project <a href="https://github.com/maker-ATOM/Path-Planning-Algorithms">Path-Planning-Algorithms</a>
+**Note**: pubsub, srvcli, node_parameters, custom_interface, actionsrvcli, tf2_tutorial, multi_threads are ROS2 packages and custom_interface contains custom rosmsg to represent a  Adjacency list used in project <a href="https://github.com/maker-ATOM/Path-Planning-Algorithms">Path-Planning-Algorithms</a>

 <h3>Python for ROS</h3>
 Core python concepts with OOP in python.